dnardnar/ip/docs/README.md

   Example: `deadline Submit assignment /by 2025-03-20`

 - **Adding an Event:**
-  Format: `event DESCRIPTION /at DATE`
+  Format: `event DESCRIPTION /from DAY TIME /to TIME`
-  Example: `event Team meeting /at 2025-03-22`
+  Example: `event project meeting /from Mon 2pm /to 4pm`

 - **Listing All Tasks:**
   Format: `list`